International System of Electrical and Magnetic Units

 The International System of Electrical and Magnetic Units is an obsolete system of units used for measuring electrical and magnetic quantities.
-It was proposed as a system of practical international units by unanimous recommendation at the International Electrical Congress (Chicago, 1893), discussed at other Congresses, and finally adopted at the International Conference on Electric Units and Standards in London in 1908.
+It was proposed as a system of practical international units (e.g., the international ampere, the international ohm, the international volt) by unanimous recommendation at the International Electrical Congress (Chicago, 1893), discussed at other Congresses, and finally adopted at the International Conference on Electric Units and Standards in London in 1908.
 It was rendered obsolete by the inclusion of electromagnetic units in the International System of Units (SI) at the 9th General Conference on Weights and Measures in 1948.

 Earlier systems

 The link between electromagnetic units and the more familiar units of length, mass and time was first demonstrated by Carl Friedrich Gauss in 1832 with his measurement of the Earth's magnetic field, and the principle was extended to electrical measurements by Franz Ernst Neumann in 1845.
 A complete system of metric electrical and magnetic units was proposed by Wilhelm Eduard Weber in 1851, based on the idea that electrical units could be defined solely in relation to absolute units of length, mass, and time.
 Weber's original proposal was based on a millimetre–milligram–second system of units.

 The development of the electric telegraph (an invention of Gauss and Weber) demonstrated the need for accurate electrical measurements.
 At the behest of William Thomson, the British Association for the Advancement of Science (B.A.) set up a committee in 1861, initially to examine standards for electrical resistance, which was expanded in 1862 to include other electrical standards.
 After two years of discussion, experiment and considerable differences of opinion, the committee decided to adapt Weber's approach to the CGS system of units, but used metre, gramme and second as their absolute units.
 However these units were both difficult to realize and (often) impractically small.
 To overcome these handicaps, the B.A. also proposed a set of "practical" or "reproduceable" units, which were not directly linked to the CGS system but which were, as near as experimental accuracy allowed, equal to multiples of the corresponding CGS units.
 The B.A. had developed two sets of CGS units.
 The practical units were based on the electromagnetic set of units rather than the electrostatic set.